rust-lang/rfcs/text/2451-re-rebalancing-coherence.md

   `impl<T> SomeTrait<LocalType, T> for ForeignType`, because no sibling crate can write an overlapping impl.
-However, this is not something that the majority of library authors are aware of, and requires API designers to order their type parameters based on how likely they are to be overidden by other crates.
+However, this is not something that the majority of library authors are aware of, and requires API designers to order their type parameters based on how likely they are to be overridden by other crates.

   We could instead provide a mechanism for traits to opt into a redesigned